OWASP/OdTM/guide/lab1_introduction.md

 ![lab1_example2](pics/lab1_example1modelled.png)

-Also, it can be find, that the 'app' component has double number of the STRIDE threats.
+Also, it can be found, that the 'app' component has double number of the STRIDE threats, because it has two flows (for example, denial of service of 'app' can be caused by the 'user' item with the 'https' flow, as well as by 'db' with 'sql'):

 ![lab1_example3](pics/lab1_example1modelled1.png)

 ## Assignments